chenzhiyuanding/czy.GitHub.io/index.md

 ovulation day through monomodal data, and facilitates the monitoring of pregnant women at home.
-Finally, compared with the single-mode method qualitatively and quantitatively, the preliminary experimental results show that the accuracy of FAM method in identifying ovulation date is as high as 89%, and the accuracy in predicting menstrual period is as high as 93%, and the pregnancy success rate of pregnant women can be increased to 273% in at least nine cycles.
+Finally, compared with the single-mode method qualitatively and quantitatively, the preliminary experimental results show that the accuracy of iFAM method in identifying ovulation date is as high as 89%, and the accuracy in predicting menstrual period is as high as 93%, and the pregnancy success rate of pregnant women can be increased to 273% in at least nine cycles.

-Key words: multimodal data fusion; FAM; ovulation day; menstrual period information
+Key words: multimodal data fusion; iFAM; ovulation day; menstrual period information

 ## INCTRODCTION